What is the new service?

 - A carbon price, or similar scheme, may be reintroduced in the future of which our landfill is liable.
-Projections under the previous carbon price scheme and current landfilling rates indicated Council would have been liable to pay over $800,000 per year.
+Projections under the previous carbon price scheme and current landfilling rates indicated Council would have been liable to pay around $900,000 per year.

 Who will receive this new service?

 All properties that pay a Domestic Waste Management Service Charge will be included in the new kerbside service.
 Residents under rental agreements within the collection area will automatically receive this service as this charge is payable by landlords.
 If you are unsure if your rented property will receive this service please contact Wagga Wagga City Council on 1300 292 442 or your rental agency.

 Areas that were not included in the current contract that will form part of this new contract include: Lake Albert (expanded), Springvale (expanded), Uranquinty village, Cartwrights Hill, Brucedale Drive and Kapooka.